rudikershaw/git-build-hook/README.md

 # Git Build Hook Maven Plugin

-A Maven plugin used to install Git hooks in the local project and repository, with options to fail the build if no Git repository was detected or to initialise a repo if one does not already exist.
-Without any configuration the default behavior is to fail the build if the project is not managed by a Git repository.
+A Maven plugin used to add configuration, install git hooks, and initialize the local project's git repository.
+It is common for a team or project to need to manage client side git configuration.
+For example, you may need to install pre-commit hooks for all your developers, or insist on a particular `core.autoclrf` policy.
+This plugin allows you to setup configuration for every developer working on the project the first time they run your build.

 ## Key Features

+* Set arbitrary project specific git configuration.
-* Install client side (local) git hooks for the project using Maven.
+* Install client side (local) git hooks for the project.
 * Fail the build if your project is not being managed by Git.
 * Use with Maven archetypes to initialise Git repository with the first build.

 ## Basic Usage

+A common use-case might be to install local git hooks by setting the `core.hooksPath` configuration.
 Put all your Git hooks in a directory in your project, then configure your `pom.xml` to include the following plugin declaration, goal, and configuration.

 ```$xml
 <build>